Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 > :information_source: Be aware of [the principle of least privilege](https://docs.microsoft.com/azure/active-directory/develop/secure-least-privileged-access) whenever you are publishing permissions for a web API.

-> :information_source: See how to use **application permissions** in a client app here: [Node.js console application acquiring tokens using OAuth 2.0 Client Credentials Grant](https://github.com/Azure-Samples/ms-identity-javascript-nodejs-console).
+> :information_source: See how to use **application permissions** in a client app here: [.NET Core daemon console application calling a protected web API with its own identity](https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-v2/tree/master/2-Call-OwnApi).

 #### Configure the service app (msal-dotnet-api) to use your app registration

 Open the project in your IDE to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `API\appsettings.json` file.
+1. Open the `API\TodoListAPI\appsettings.json` file.
 1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `msal-dotnet-api` app copied from the Azure portal.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.

-1. Open the `API\Controllers\TodoListController.cs` file.
-1. Find the variable `scopeRequiredByApi` and replace its value with the name of the API scope that you have just exposed (by default `access_as_user`).

 ### Register the client app (msal-angular-spa)